-This course offers an introduction to painting in a studio arts curriculum.
+This course offers an introduction to painting in a Studio Arts curriculum.
 Students will learn practical mechanics of painting while working from direct observation.
 Focus will be placed on technique, color mixing and critical theory in a range of painting projects while developing art vocabulary.
-Class discussions will highlight professional artists from a variety of backgrounds using these processes in their work.
+Class lectures and discussions will highlight diverse professional artists who paint from direct observation.
 Water-soluble paints will be utilized in this class.

 - Describe the elements and principles of design.

 - Demonstrate basic compositional skills while working from observation.